DremOSDeveloperTeam/SparrOS-ISO-Multiboot-creator/README.md

 Using a text editor, you must make the necessary tweaks to the bash script.
 All of the required packages are in the directory /Linux/Debian_Packages/distro/

+Some commands will need to be ran as root, so the bash script needs to be executed using the following command:
+$ sudo bash ./SparrOS-Multiboot.sh
+In a later release, I will add command 'sudo' to the repository.

 # SparrOS-Multiboot Windows/DOS Version

-This batch is undecided and may go unreleased.
+This batch is undecided and may go unreleased. :(